ThinkDataEd/curriculum/docs/unit2/lab2c.md

 * Suppose there are 1,200 students at your school.
 400 of them went to the movies last Friday, 600 went to the park and the rest read at home.

-*If we select a student at random, what is the probability that this student is one of the one's who went to the movies last Friday?*
+*If we select a student at random, what is the probability that this student is one of those who went to the movies last Friday?*

 * <span style="color:midnightblue;">**Answer this by estimating the probability that a randomly chosen student went to the